You might have seen black PCB. The real color of the PCBs is the solder mask, not PCB itself.

 The gloss solder masks are also quite a suitable choice for Printed Circuit Boards, but in this case, we will focus on the matte black PCB.

-These days, unlike the past days, you can custom order the color of your PCB from the manufacturer instead of them just making the color they would want to.
-The good thing is that the matte black variety does not affect the board’s functioning in any way.
+Unlike in the past, you can custom order the color of your PCB from the manufacturer instead of just making the color they would want.

 One advantage of the matte black PCB is that you can quickly detect problems on the board that has this variant of color.